The Action Machine Review

 Francesco invented that world.

-His now-legendary “Pomodoro Technique” revolutionised peoples’ ability to overcome procrastination.
-The Pomodoro approach to time management meant that any person with a basic timer (or one of these really cool tomato-shaped timers) and a piece of paper could get more done with greater efficiency AND less hassle.
+His now-legendary “Pomodoro Technique” revolutionized peoples’ ability to overcome procrastination.
+The Pomodoro approach to time management meant that any person with a basic timer and a piece of paper could get more done with greater efficiency AND less hassle.

 Here’s a quick video to give you a taste for the epic Pomodoro Technique: